dapr/dapr/samples/4.pub-sub/README.md

 kubectl delete -f .
 ```

-This will spin down each resource defined by the .yaml files in the `deploy` directory.
+This will spin down each resource defined by the .yaml files in the `deploy` directory, including the state component.

 ## How it Works